zephyrproject-rtos/zephyr/doc/services/device_mgmt/ec_host_cmd.rst

    :align: center

 The supported backend and peripheral drivers:

 * Simulator
 * SHI - ITE and NPCX
 * eSPI - any eSPI slave driver that support :kconfig:option:`CONFIG_ESPI_PERIPHERAL_EC_HOST_CMD` and :kconfig:option:`CONFIG_ESPI_PERIPHERAL_CUSTOM_OPCODE`
 * UART - any UART driver that supports the asynchronous API

 Initialization
 **************

-If the application configures the ``zephyr,host-cmd-backend`` chosen node, then the backend automatically initializes the host command subsystem by calling :c:func:`ec_host_cmd_init`.
+If the application configures one of the following backend chosen nodes, then the corresponding backend initializes the host command subsystem by calling :c:func:`ec_host_cmd_init`:

+* ``zephyr,host-cmd-espi-backend``
+* ``zephyr,host-cmd-shi-backend``
+* ``zephyr,host-cmd-uart-backend``

-If ``zephyr,host-cmd-backend`` is not chosen, the :c:func:`ec_host_cmd_init` function should be called by application code.
+If no backend chosen node is configured, the application must call the :c:func:`ec_host_cmd_init` function directly.
 This way of initialization is useful if a backend is chosen in runtime based on e.g. GPIO state.

 Buffers